ready4-dev/ready4/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5606250.svg)](https://doi.org/10.5281/zenodo.5606250)
 <!-- badges: end -->

-ready4 provides a set of generic functions that are designed for use across the ready4 suite of packages.
+ready4 provides bare bones foundational elements (classes, generics, methods and functions) of a representational system to support implementation of open and modular mental health systems models.
 This development version of the ready4 package has been made available as part of the process of testing and documenting the package.
 If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).

 To install a development version of this software, run the following commands in your R console: